art-framework-suite/art/doc/Tutorial/content/concepts.md

 Processing-related
 ------------------

-* **Configuration**: Structured documents describing the all processing aspects of a single job including setting of parameters and workflow specification.
+* **Configuration**: Structured documents describing all processing aspects of a single job including setting of parameters and workflow specification.

 * **Module**: An object (in C++) that “plugs into" a processing stream and performs a specific task on